WugOva/WUG/Docs/workshop-draft.md

   * singleton
   * module revealing pattern
   * MV* pattern
-* implement simple web app
+* implement simple web app with REST API (get,post)
   * increase productivity with jQuery
   * initial setup, integrate bootstrap
-  * data fetching from multiple sources, aggregate them and binding a view
+  * data fetching from multiple sources with CORS, aggregating and bind to a view
   * form validation and submit to the server

 ## PRACTICAL SESSION
-A participant will get familiar with following principles and technologies:

 ## Day 3 (4 hours of work)
 **Knowledge level - low**
 * implement following fetures
   * fetch users list with jQuery ajax request
   * bind the data to a view
-  * alter the data and sand it back
+  * alter the data and send them back
----
-## Day 4 (2 hours)
-## Day 5 (2 hours)

-## PRACTICAL SESSION
-A participant will get familiar with following principles and technologies:

-## Day 6 (4 hours of work)